flavanoids/vivi.sews/README.md

 # 🧵 Vivisews

-A sewing project management app built to keep track of fabric stash, patterns, and projects.
-It's a React app with a clean interface that works great on both desktop and mobile.
+A comprehensive sewing project management application designed to track fabric inventory, pattern collections, and project workflows.
+Built with React and TypeScript, featuring a responsive interface optimized for both desktop and mobile environments.

 ## 👨‍💻 Created by